 I have an interest in Action Research approaches and I am keen to work in partnership with students, social work practitioners and service users to develop research.
 Research includes the Camphill Communities Social Pedagogy Pilot Evaluation which was funded by the Scottish Government as part of the Keys to Life strategy.
 You can see me talking about this project in a film made by Camphill Scotland.
 An example of recent Action Research which was co-produced with practitioners includes the Engaging Children and Young People in Group Decision Making project with partners in the City of Edinburgh Council.
 Findings from this study have recently been published in the journal Child & Family Social Work.

-I also have an interest in transitions and integration, publications related to my Froebel Trust funded project - Supporting migrant and BME children’s transitions to primary school project with partners Dr Fiona Morrison, Dr Christina McMellon and the MCFB are under development.
+I also have an interest in transitions and integration, publications related to my Froebel Trust funded project Supporting migrant and BME children’s transitions to primary school with partners Dr Fiona Morrison, Dr Christina McMellon and the MCFB are under development.
 The project sought to develop our understanding of the needs of migrant and BME children and their families during the transtition from early years services to primary school.

 I am currently PI on a year long project funded by eNurture : Care leaver relationships, mental health and social media.
 You can read about some of our emerging findings in the Social Work 2020 under Covid-19, link below.